justintungonline/azure-sa-function-tests/README.md

 ...

+# Login to Azure

+az login

 # Set subscription
 az account set --subscription <subscription>

 # Create Azure Function app with existing resource group and storage account I created in advance of creating the function, then publish
+# functions-version will determine the dotnet version
-az functionapp create --resource-group <my-resource-group-name> --consumption-plan-location canadacentral --runtime dotnet --functions-version 3 --name sandboxfunction1 --storage-account sandboxstorageaccount func azure functionapp publish sandboxfunction1
+az functionapp create --resource-group <my-resource-group-name> --consumption-plan-location canadacentral --functions-version 3 --name sandboxfunction1 --storage-account sandboxstorageaccount

+# Publish c# function
+func azure functionapp publish sandboxfunction1 --csharp
 ```

 When I tried the tutorial locally in VS Code and using the Azure cloud shell as another options there were build errors when building the function despite having the prerequisites.
+Running functions CLI compilation was ok.

 *Update function to make one in tutorial  <--- I stopped at this step*